JUaHELE/bdr/README.md

     	Path to target device (required)
   -verbose
     	Provides verbose output of the program
+  -journal string
+    	Path to disk, where journal will be saved (required)
 ```

 Server has to also run with root privileges because it has to open the target device specified by `-target` to propagate reads.